 We want to stretch the whole connective tissue system from the bottom of the foot into the calf & hamstring (back portion of the thigh).
 If your calf muscle is really tight, it will add extra tension into the plantar fascia and tend to irritate the weak connective tissue.
 Stretching your calves, the bottom of your foot and the hamstrings can temporarily decrease the severity of plantar fasciitis pain.
 It can be a helpful thing to do before first walking in the morning, after sitting at your desk, etc.

 Along with stretching, it's really important to strengthen the calf and the connective tissue through the bottom of the foot.
 In physical therapy, we would assess where your specific weak points and design a strengthening program to address them.
 In general, we want to strengthen both the foot & calf muscles.
 The specifics of your strengthening program will vary based on your individual foot anatomy and weak points.

-Physical Therapy Specific Treatments for Plantar Fasciitis
+Physical Therapy Specific Treatments in Portland, Oregon for Plantar Fasciitis

 In physical therapy, we will assess your foot type, leg & foot strength and flexibility.
 Combining this with your specific goals, we will strategize a plan to get you moving at your best.
 This will include stretching & strengthening to fit your specific needs, shoe wear & taping as you need to support your foot and modalities to decrease your pain through the recovery process.